ZNav/orbit/README.md

 # orbit - binary based language with fractal-like structure
 ## by Zander & Carson

-language, interperter and ide all soon to come.

 Items:
 - [ ] Documentation
 - [ ] Base Idea